About Us

 Physical Requirements

-• Must be able to communicate and exchange information with teachers, young children and families.
+• Must be able to communicate and exchange information with students, other teachers, and families.

-This position offers a salary range of $60,000 - $90,000, depending on qualifications and experience.
-Benefits available to the hired candidate for the Lower School Literacy Specialist include the following, subject to the terms of the applicable benefit plan:
+This position offers an hourly rate of $24.51.
+Benefits available to the hired candidate for the Upper Schools Learning Support Assistant include the following, subject to the terms of the applicable benefit plan:

 • Medical, dental, and vision insurance